ayanmali/Crypto-Price-Prediction/README.md

 # Support Vector Regression

 Preprocessing the data was an important part of the process to take into consideration.
 Here it involves scaling the data down so that every value ranges from 0 to 1.
 This way the models can train faster.
 Generally, scaling the input data down seems to boost performance in ML models as well.
-Also, the 'Date' column isn't very useful as it is, so I had to convert those values into integers by first converting them into datetime objects, then converting those values into integers via `mdates` from Matplotlib.
+Also, the 'Date' column isn't very useful as it is, so I had to convert those values into integers by first converting them into datetime objects, then converting those values into integers via `dates` from Matplotlib.
 Moreover, the data was split into training and testing sets as typical when building any ML model.

 The model seemed to be prone to overfitting.
 I found that with a test size of 0.2, the model was getting an accuracy of near zero.
 But as I experimented with larger test sizes, results got slightly better up until a test size of around 0.4.
 Beyond this point, the model began to perform worse, likely because it didn't have enough training data.